-When a practice bill patients, the practice makes no interest on the money sitting on the books.
-In the meantime, overhead costs, including payroll, rent, supplies and equipment, continue to add up while fees wait to be collected.
-This can create a cash flow crunch, with more money tied up in accounts receivable than coming into a practice.
+When a practice bills patients, the practice makes no interest in the money sitting on the books.
+In the meantime, overhead costs, including payroll, rent, supplies, and equipment, continue to add up while fees wait to be collected.
+This can create a cash flow crunch, with more money tied up in accounts receivable than coming into practice.

-This immediate payment health care practices allows to step out of the payment plans relationship, giving staff more time to focus on practice building activities.
-Third-party payment plans also can be used as a marketing tool.
+This immediate payment health care practice allows stepping out of the payment plans relationship, giving staff more time to focus on practice-building activities.
+Third-party complete payment plans also can be used as a marketing tool.
 If patients know special payment plans options are available, then they may be more likely to seek care at that practice compared to another practice where it is unavailable.

 Benefits for patients

 The biggest benefit patients enjoy when special payment plans options are available is the ability to move forward with care while making monthly payments.
-Many payment plans programs feature added benefits to the patients such as no annual fee.
-Some programs provide patients with a revolving line of credit so depending on the payment plans program selected, patients may have an ongoing payment plans resource to pay for additional care at a practice or with another health care providers who also accepts the same payment option.
+Many payments plan programs feature added benefits to the patients such as no annual fee.
+Some programs provide patients with a revolving line of credit so depending on the payment plans program selected, patients may have an ongoing payment plans resource to pay for additional care at practice or with another health care provider who also accepts the same payment option.
 This would be subject to credit approval and minimum monthly payments are required.

-The addition of third-party patient payment plans program to payment plans policies makes it easy to let patients know a payment solution may be available that fits their budget and lifestyle.
+The addition of third-party patient payment plans programs to payment plans policies makes it easy to let patients know a payment solution may be available that fits their budget and lifestyle.
 This may allow patients to get procedures they want or need.
-Improved cash flow, reduced accounts receivable, billing and collection costs also make offering a third-party payment plans program a smart decision to help maintain a practice’s payment plans health.
+Improved cash flow, reduced accounts receivable, billing, and collection costs also make offering third-party payment plans to program a smart decision to help maintain a practice’s payment plans health.